hhannine/hhannine.github.io/_teaching/2023-fall-ratkomo.md

 ---

 _Ratkomo_ is a session at JYU where students and freely come to do exercises in any course, and a teacher is available to answer any questions in a low friction environment.
-I have worked in Ratkomo in the fall semesters of 2023 and 2024.
+I have supervised Ratkomo in the fall semesters of 2023, 2024, and 2025.